-SofTest should be installed and exams taken using an account that has Administrator level account permissions.
-Students who wish to use their laptops for exams are responsible for installing the latest version of Softest ahead of time.
+Examplify should be installed and exams taken using an account that has Administrator level account permissions on both Windows and Mac OS-based computers.
+Students who wish to use their laptops for exams are responsible for installing the latest version of Examplify ahead of time.
 These files may be downloaded from www.examsoft.com/sculaw.
 Students must ensure that the date and time on their computer match the date and time in California; failure to do this may prevent the exam from being taken and force the student to handwrite the exam.
-Support for installation and setup for exams is available from Law Technology and Digital Media.
+Support for installation and setup for exams is available from Law Technology and/or the vendor, Examsoft.

 All computers are subject to inspection before and after an exam.
-See http://law.scu.edu/lcomp/ for more information about laptop use and support.
+See law.scu.edu/exams for more information about laptop use and support.